 50. Acceptance from myself and others.
-Accepting my flaws and having others accepting me for being different.
+Accepting my flaws and having others accept me for being different.

 52. People helping each other.
 I don’t have to be the one giving or receiving help.
-Just to see people helping each other out, isn’t that something to be grateful about?
+Just to see people helping each other out, isn’t that something to be grateful for?

 54. Living in Singapore.
 Freedom to move about on your own.
-The various public transports available in Singapore make it very convenient for individual who don’t drive to travel around in Singapore.
+The various public transports available in Singapore make it very convenient for individuals who don’t drive to travel around Singapore.

 56. Safety.
 It’s not something to be taken granted for.